Attribute is a named slot within a class (or other

 available only to the owning class (and any inner

-available only to the owning class, or artifacts that are
+is available only to the owning class, or model elements

-available only to artifacts contained in the same
+is available only to model elements contained in the

 Radio box, with entries

-multiplicity is not fixed to a single value.
-Additional
+if the multiplicity is not fixed to a single value.

 changeable.
 There are no